SirLouen/rom/README.md

 ## License

 This is based the ROM 2.4b6 version of Merc 2.1 and DikuMUD base code.

-Please read the licensing in the doc directory for more information.
+After the [release of LGPL version of DikuMUD](https://github.com/Seifert69/DikuMUD) all codebases dangling over DikuMUD original files become LGPL tansitively.
+Given that there are other files that are not original DikuMUD but they are supported on them (they are not completely independent code), they also transitively become LGPL

-All the changes and code added to the ROM Modernization Project are licensed under the MIT License.
+With this even, all the changes and code added to the ROM Modernization Project are licensed also under the LGPL.

 ## Acknowledgements

-- Sebastian Hammer, [Michael Seifert](https://en.wikipedia.org/wiki/Michael_Seifert_(programmer)), Hans Henrik Starfeldt, Tom Madsen and Katja Nyboe for DikuMUD
+- Sebastian Hammer, [Michael Seifert](https://github.com/Seifert69), Hans Henrik Starfeldt, Tom Madsen and Katja Nyboe for [DikuMUD](https://github.com/Seifert69/DikuMUD)
 - Hatchet, Furey, and Kahn for Merc 2.1 codebase
 - Russ Taylor, Geoff Wong and Brian Moore for ROM 2.4 codebase
 - [Erwin S. Andreasen](https://andreasen.org) for the Copyover Patch, Multi-board note system and OLC